surfer190/fixes/docs/networking/ipv6-and-never-going-sub-slash-64.md

 The best site to go to is [slash64.net](https://slash64.net/)

-* Assignmetn to end sites: anything of length /64 or shorter works from a standards perspective.
+* Assignment to end sites: anything of length /64 or shorter works from a standards perspective.
-*

 ### Email